-All of the former public housing units at Elizabeth House are scheduled for demolition.
-A replacement building, Elizabeth House III, will be constructed on an adjacent site.
-The final scope for the new construction will be developed in conjunction with HOC's selected architect.
-After construction, the building and housing units are expected to meet Enterprise Green Communities standards.
-All work to be performed will be completed under the International Existing Building Code (IEBC) and all applicable Montgomery County construction codes.
-The 106 remaining PH residents at Elizabeth House 111 will move to a combination of the new Elizabeth House III property and the same four new properties as the former PH residents of Holly Hall and the 54 already converted residents of Elizabeth House.
+All of the former public housing units at Elizabeth House will be demolished.
+A replacement building, Elizabeth House III (EH III), is currently being constructed on an adjacent site.
+After construction, the building and housing units at EH III are expected to meet Enterprise Green Communities standards.
+All work being performed will be completed under the International Existing Building Code (IEBC) and all applicable Montgomery County construction codes.
+The remaining PH residents at Elizabeth House will move to a combination of the new Elizabeth House III property and the same four new properties as the former PH residents of Holly Hall.